Brisbane Roar FC: Training ground

-Roar train at the Logan Football Complex in Heritage Park in the city of Logan.
-The complex becoming the club's first permanent training home ahead of the 2018–19 season.
-Prior to that the club had a nomadic existence moving between a variety of training venues in its first decade of operation.
+Roar have had a nomadic existence moving between a variety of training venues since the club's separation from Queensland Lions.

-The initial training ground was at Lions F.C. while the team was part of that club but moved to share Ballymore with the Queensland Rugby Union (QRU) in 2008.
+The initial training ground was at Lions F.C. while the team was a part of that club but moved to share Ballymore with the Queensland Rugby Union (QRU) in 2008.

 During their 2015–16 campaign, the Nathan campus of Griffith University became Brisbane Roar's new training base, with the Roar's contract at long-time training venue Ballymore Stadium expiring, and the field at their previous Perry Park administration base not meeting the standards required by the Roar.

 In 2016, Brisbane Roar announced the club would move to a permanent administration and training facility in Logan City.
 The $9 million Logan Metro Sports Park would also be the headquarters to the club's academy, youth and women's sides, as well as Football Brisbane.

 In mid-2017, Roar announced a 5-year deal with QUT to locate their U12-U16 Academy teams at QUT's Kelvin Grove sportsground in Brisbane's North.
-Prior to the commencement of the 2016–17 season, it was announced that Brisbane would return to Ballymore until their new Logan training centre is complete.
+Prior to the commencement of the 2016–17 season, it was announced that Brisbane would return to Ballymore until their new Logan training centre was complete.